Top-20 Akzo Nobel investor backs talks with PPG over revised bid

-LONDON (Reuters) - A top-20 investor in Akzo Nobel (AKZO.AS) said on Monday he wanted the firm to engage with U.S. rival PPG Industries (PPG.N) over a revised bid raising pressure on the Dutch paint maker to begin talks.
+LONDON, April 3 (Reuters) - A top-20 investor in Akzo Nobel said on Monday he wanted the firm to engage with U.S. rival PPG Industries over a revised bid raising pressure on the Dutch paint maker to begin talks.

 Chief Executive Ton Buechner has so far refused to do so, saying PPG has yet to address "key stakeholder issues" - a position he reiterated on Monday in the face of growing opposition from shareholders led by activist investor Elliott Advisors.